walkable-server/walkable/README.md

 TL;DR: Anyone who have both Clojure and SQL in their toolkit.

-To be more specific, anyone who belongs to at least one of these
+To be more specific, anyone at any level of enthusiasm:
-groups:

  - Any Clojure developers who need to pull data from an SQL database (maybe for a web/mobile app, maybe for doing some serious calculation, maybe just to migrate away to Datomic :D )

+ - Clojure enthusiasts who have happen to have ORM-powered apps (ie Korma, Django, Rails, most PHP systems, etc.) in production but feel overwhelmed by the tedious task of developing new models (or dreaded by the error-prone nature of modifying them.)

  - Clojure extremists who use SQL and think Clojure must be used in both backend side and frontend side, and the two sides must talk to